 Each academic year, CPW works with 10 – 15 communities around the state on planning and policy projects.
 The process starts with a conversation between the community lead and a CPW faculty or staff member about the scope of work and allocated budget.
 Once this is defined, next steps include a proposal review and approval, project implementation, and contract execution.
 Because CPW is a funded primarily through grants and contracts with communities and agencies, fees are structured on a cost recovery basis.

 CPW utilizes a three tiered approach to project management:

 First year graduate students work in teams on projects;

-Second year graduate teaching fellows (GTFs) serve as the day to day project managers and handle many of the project logistics and work with the graduate student teams;
+Second year graduate employees (GEs) serve as the day to day project managers and handle many of the project logistics and work with the graduate student teams;

 CPW faculty and staff oversee all projects, ensure high quality products, and contract execution.

 Proven track record of delivering high-quality planning and policy products to Oregon communities